Skip to content

 What are the most common side effects of trazodone?

-Summary Commonly reported side effects of trazodone include: blurred vision, dizziness, drowsiness, headache, nausea, vomiting, and xerostomia.
-Other side effects include: syncope, edema, ataxia, confusion, diarrhea, hypotension, insomnia, sedated state, and tachycardia.
+Summary Commonly reported trazodone side effects include blurred vision, dizziness, drowsiness, headache, nausea, vomiting, and xerostomia.
+Other side effects include syncope, edema, ataxia, confusion, diarrhea, hypotension, insomnia, sedated state, and tachycardia.

 Is Trazodone a benzo?

-No. You might experience some of the same side effects while taking a bezo or trazodone, but the two medications belong to different medication classes.
+No. You might experience some of the same side effects while taking Benzo or Trazodone, but the two medications belong to different classes.

 What are Xanax and trazodone high?

-Since both Xanax and trazodone have the potential for abuse, addiction, and dependence, the risk of these scenarios occurring may be higher if you take both together as well.
+Since both Xanax and trazodone have the potential for abuse, addiction, and dependence, the risk of these scenarios occurring may be higher if you take both together.

 Behavior or mood changes (eg, aggression, panic attacks) or.
 Bipolar disorder (mood disorder with mania and depression)